Gas Springs are used in many different applications, read on to find out exactly what they are and what they are used for.

 Of course there isn’t just one gas strut used for all applications and you will see that with Camloc there is a selection available for different uses; it is also possible to opt for tailor made springs in order to ensure that everything is spot on.

+For more on gas springs take a look at our installation guide, do’s and don’ts and the construction of a gas spring in our help centre.
 If you are interested in finding out more about these systems then talk to one of our experts who will be happy to help you get all the information you may need.